daveswork/terraform_samples/SimpleThreeTierApp/README.md

 Essentially, this creates a loadbalancer in place to receive traffic on port 80 and routes it to port 8080 in an EC2 instance that's part of an autoscaling group, along with a Postgres database, for, whatever.

 The database is the most straighforward component, requiring only a single resource block.
 On the other hand, the loadbalancer and auto scaling group require a bit more.
+**Normally credentials will be in some sort of secrets manager or environment variable, but for simplicity it's in this config.**

 The loadbalancer's configuration could have been a single resource block if I were using a classic Elastic Load Balancer.
 However, since we're in the 21st Century, I've opted to go with using an Applicaiton Load Balancer.